lilyosah/tech-knowledgebase/Accessibility/INDS Writing Outline and Plan.md

 **⭐ What opportunities for power or change does each level have, what happens if we put these in the hands of the users?**

+**Directions:**
+- Open source and accessibility
+- Who's responsibility is it.
+And at which level?
+- Where is the power?
+And are there opportunities for redistribution?

+**Problems:**
+- Hard to implement accessibility for developers, hard to test it
+- Hard to know what to do.
+	- Can create solutions that are supposed to work for everyone but this is associated with

 - Maybe we can't transfer everything, maybe give it to a mediator, maybe they could do something to change it for the user

 What if there was a govt branch to implement solutions for people?